Iforgotmybrain/Basic-Text-Game/README.md

 # About This Project
-Tails from the Past focuses primarly on the story, as a combat system just didn't really fit the theme of the storying I planned on telling.
+Tales from the Past focuses primarly on the story, as a combat system just didn't really fit the theme of the storying I planned on telling.

 The characters and 'universe' in this game are bit unique, there wasn't really any other examlpes of a text game made in the style I was going for, so I took a page out of Thanos’ book and said “Fine, I’ll do it myself”.
 This project allows me to work on something I’m very passionate about and also learn how to program and write creatively.
 It also allows for lots of expansion opportunities, since there's so many different ways for me to build upon this game.